Favourite

 electricity.
 This mega-challenge on our doorstep

-a tiny "window of oppurtunity" to
+have a "window of oppurtunity" to

-look for creative solutions and ways to wake
+look for creative solutions, new ideas, and

 |